Horbenkodev/hugo-blog/content/posts/chatbots-in-healthcare-industry-a-new-remedy-for-old-problems/index.md

 ---
-ceoTitle: "Chatbots In Healthcare Industry: a New Remedy for Old Problems"
+ceoTitle: "Chatbots in Healthcare: Modern Solutions to Long-Standing Challenges"
 title: "Chatbots In Healthcare Industry: a New Remedy for Old Problems"
 breadcrumbs: "Chatbots In Healthcare Industry: a New Remedy for Old Problems"
 slug: chatbots-in-healthcare-industry-a-new-remedy-for-old-problems